LE2P/pybsrnqc/README.md

   - `plotQCFiles`

     ```sh
-    from pyqcbsrn.automaticQC import plotQCFiles
+    from pybsrnqc.automaticQC import plotQCFiles

     plotQCFiles('./dataset/201908_brut.csv')
       ```
   - `plotBSRN` from `visualPlot`
      ```sh
-      from pyqcbsrn.visualPlot import plotBSRN
+      from pybsrnqc.visualPlot import plotBSRN

       plotBSRN('./dataset/201908_brut.csv')
      ```

   ### Visualization tools

-  You can use other functions of the pyqcbsrn packages to plot and visualize the data.
+  You can use other functions of the pybsrnqc packages to plot and visualize the data.

   * Access to data

     Inquire the path of your directory (you can select the time period over which you want to observe the data).
 If the period isn't specified all the files are opened.

     ```sh
-    from pyqcbsrn import open_data as od
+    from pybsrnqc import open_data as od

     df = od.open_all('./dataset')
     ```